-There are tiered rate plans in which the rate per kilowatt-hour can increase as much as 20 cents or more if customers exceed 1,000 kWh per month – even by one kilowatt.
+There are tiered rate plans where the rate per kilowatt-hour can increase as much as 20 cents or more if customers exceed 1,000 kWh per month – even by one kilowatt.

-Consequently, you will likely find yourself paying much more than you anticipated when you choose an energy plan with a tiered rate structure.
+Consequently, you will likely pay much more than anticipated when choosing an energy plan with a tiered rate structure.

-How can you tell if a plan has a tiered-rate structure and if it’s right for your home?
+How can you tell if a plan has a tiered-rate structure and is suitable for your home?

-There are various types of tiered energy rates, including flat fees and credits based on specific kWh usage or a combination.
+There are various tiered energy rates, including flat fees and credits based on specific kWh usage or a combination.

 To determine if a rate seems too good to be true, look at the plan’s electricity facts label (EFL) and carefully review it.